Each & every pans are oven safe up to some degree temperature. But, how do you know the oven safety point of a pan?

-The Teflon non-stick pans have a low-temperature oven safety point.
-If a skillet/ pan-handle is covered with thermal proof, insulated grips, lower the oven safety point.
+The Teflon pans have a low-oven safety temperature point.
+If a panhandle is covered with thermal proof, insulated grips, it lowers down the oven safety point.

 Consequently, tempered glass lids also lower down the safe boiler temperature.

-However, if the pan-handle & cooking bowl is constructed with different materials, you have to think twice; before putting your pan in the oven.
+However, if the pan-handle & cooking bowl is constructing with different metals, you have to think twice; before putting your pan in the oven.

-Different metals have different thermal conductivity levels.
-That’s why sometimes pan-handles get loose, start shaking.
+Different metals have different thermal conductivity characteristics.
+That’s why sometimes pan-handles get loose because of oven uses, and they start shaking.

 You can also identify oven-safe pans & pots through oven safety symbols.
-Most of these oven safe symbols are present on the cookware bottoms.
+Most of these oven safe symbols are present on the pots & pans bottoms & on the handles.

-So, pans you can put in the oven safely & securely cast-iron skillets, stainless steel & carbon steel pans.
+Therefore, the pans you can put in the oven safely & securely, cast-iron skillets, stainless steel & carbon steel pans.

 Here is the different pans oven safety temperature table-